mflx/academic-kickstart/content/talk/ProductCoaching-ProductCamp19.md

 Talk on the concept of Product Coaching.
 The concept is still MVP and I appreciate all feedback.
 Slides are available [here](https://docs.google.com/presentation/d/1a43WGB1Pw1mHlBL0ZaYBLkz2llx3dBmlMFPiZUa0JTE/edit?usp=sharing).

+What is Product Coaching?
+While as external Product Management consultants we support Product Owners and PMs with our expertise and knowledge.
+This works quite well in most cases, but is rarely the best solution.
+Why?
+Product organizations are complex systems, so by definition there can be no standardized solutions or "best practices".
+Every company and every challenge is different, although familiar patterns can be observed withing differen organizations.
+Product Coaching wants to close this gap.
+It starts with developing an individual objective and goal before jumping into solutions.
+Tools from systemic and solution-focused coaching help to broaden perspectives and provide the coachee or organization with new options.
+The presented concept is a first attempt at schematization, which is hereby put up for discussion.

+Translated with www.DeepL.com/Translator (free version)

 Feedback:

 * Mayra on [twitter](https://twitter.com/infodesignerd/status/1180414921235931136)